harmingcola/contract/documentation/src/site/sphinx/kv_server.rst

 The Key Value server (kvServer) is a testing project we use to validate the server facing aspects of the Contract project.
 It is treated as a project that is a user of our code and wants to use every possible feature.

-Its contracts are held separately in the `kvContracts repository <https://github.com/harmingcola/kvContracts>`_ in order to share them with kvClient project.
+Its contracts are held separately in the `kvServerContracts repository <https://github.com/harmingcola/kvServerContracts>`_ in order to share them with kvClient project.

 Running the server